Standards in preclinical efficacy studies

 Where several animal models exist for one disease, selecting the most appropriate one maximizes the value of the experiments performed.
 Then, to ensure comparability and reproducibility of results from different labs, as many variables as possible in terms of animal handling and testing need to be controlled for.
 The variability in phenotype of laboratory animals, which is influenced by housing conditions, litter size, food composition and many other factors, needs to be minimized by the acceptance of common rules in animal handling.
 Similarly, the use of the same core set of endpoints in all preclinical efficacy studies facilitates the comparison of results.

 All of these elements cannot be unilaterally dictated but require a consensus process to take place, with experts in the field coming together to agree on best practice.
 TREAT-NMD has held workshops with key scientists with expertise in animal models to reach a consensus and draw guidelines for a more harmonized, common effort in preclinical research.
-The results of this work for DMD and SMA are now available here on these pages, while the process is ongoing for CMD.
+The results of this work are now available here on these pages.